1. Writing a Subject Line That Gets Opened

 The subject line is the single biggest factor in whether your email gets opened.
 You don’t need a complicated process – you need a strong line that matches your audience and the tone of your event.
 Here are five proven approaches, with a structure and example for each:

-- Approach 2 — Exclusivity Structure: [Tier Remark] + [Event Name] Example: [VIP Access] Invitation to the 2026 Asia AI Summit
+- Approach 2 — Exclusivity Structure: [Tier Remark] + [Event Name] Example: [C-Suite Only] 2026 Global Cybersecurity Summit

-- Approach 3 — Result-Oriented Structure: [Benefit from event] + [Event Name] Example: 3 Strategic AI Implementations You’ll Master at the 2026 Summit
+- Approach 3 — Result-Oriented Structure: [Benefit from event] + [Event Name] Example: Ransomware Response That Actually Works — Join the 2026 Cybersecurity Summit

-- Approach 4 — Industry Shift Structure: How [Event Name] is redefining [Industry] Example: How the 2026 Asia AI Summit Is Redefining Event Planning
+- Approach 4 — Industry Shift Structure: How [Event Name] is redefining [Industry] Example: How the 2026 Cybersecurity Summit Is Redefining Zero-Trust Architecture

-- Approach 5 — The Resource Offer Structure: [Resource offer] + [Event invite] Example: Your Access to the Proprietary AI Market Report + Asia AI Summit Invite
+- Approach 5 — The Resource Offer Structure: [Resource offer] + [Event invite] Example: Get the 2026 Threat Intelligence Report + Join Us at the Cybersecurity Summit

 A note on A/B testing: If you’re sending at high volume – say, a public conference with thousands on the list – you can A/B test two subject lines and let the data pick the winner.
 As a rule of thumb, test for the open rate when the email is in its awareness stage, and the click rate when you need immediate sign-ups.
 For most invitation-only events, though, the guest list is too small for a statistically meaningful test, so don’t feel obliged: just pick the approach above that best fits your audience and tone, and put your energy into deliverability instead.